alphagov/govuk-design-system/src/components/summary-list/index.md

 When navigating visually, the borders above and below each row help to show which row action is tied to which piece of information.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Keep card and row actions as ‘inline links’.
+This is to make sure that sets of actions reflow properly on different screen sizes.
+This relates to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

+If a user decides to go back to a previous answer through a card or row action, make sure information they have already entered is pre-populated.

+Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

 Assistive technology users, including those who use a screen reader, might hear a row action link out of context and might not know what it will do.

 To give more context, add visually hidden text to the links.
 This means a screen reader user will hear the row action and the ‘key’ label for the information it will affect, like ‘Change name’ or ‘Change date of birth’.